-You can play with cupboard colors and let your imagination run wild.
-Make it bright by using bold and happy colors or play the cool card with a clever mix of elegant shades.
+You can play with cupboard colours and let your imagination run wild.
+Make it bright by using bold and happy colours or play the cool card with a clever mix of elegant shades.

 Here, we’ve paired the greenest of greens (Pantone shade greenery) with white to depict a city jungle.
 We love the wooden flooring and the full length mirror.

-Go with a theme that you will love and a unique color block to make things pop.
+Go with a theme that you will love and a unique colour block to make things pop.